skedastik/ty-levels/src/sets/discovery/README.md

 Once you have colored each section, select all objects and join them into a single mesh (cmd-J).

 The mesh is now ready for export.

-⚠️ **NOTE:** You may need to restart Avara for changes to BSP files to be reflected.

-⚠️ **UPDATE 2025.02.11:** The Avara BSP exporter Blender plugin seems to apply colors very unreliably.
-I've gotten it to work as expected once and it isn't clear why.

 #### Dynamic marker colors